 An area offering unlimited opportunities

 The Microna building, the unmistakable dominating feature of the Prague district Modřany, was rebuilt into an office complex after the Velvet Revolution.
-It is undergoing a conversion now.
+It is undergoing a conversion right now.
 It is said to be the largest conversion of office space into residential premises in the Czech Republic.
-This conversion is being implemented as part of the Vanguard Prague project by our company that has been the owner of the building since 2004.
+It is incorporated within the Vanguard Prague project by our company that has been the owner of the building since 2004.

 The former Microna building has been associated with culture and arts for several years.
 Among other things, it has been utilized as generous space for exhibitions or artistic studios.
 Not even the current reconstruction can do without arts.
 This fact is evidenced by the partnership between PSN and the personalities of the Czech street art scene and the creation of unique works of art covering some well-known buildings in the centre of Prague.

 The ambitious futuristic vision of unique loft conversions has been materialised with the sense of preserving industrial genius loci by Petr Drexler.
 The Vanguard Prague project is unparalleled in the Czech Republic.
 Unique is also the lift for vehicles in the middle of the building that cannot be found anywhere else in entire Central Europe.

 The characteristic design of the loft interiors has been created based on renowned architectural designs of Ivanka Kowalski, I. D. Arch, OOOOX